 About the Exhibition

-Tabaimo is a comprehensive survey of works by leading Japanese artist Tabaimo.
+Tabaimo: MEKURUMEKU is a survey of works by leading Japanese artist Tabaimo.

 'MEKURUMEKU’ is a contraction of two concepts: ‘Mekurumeku’, a word which imagines a sense of uncertainty or perhaps a physical sense of awe, and another phrase, ‘Mekuru-Mekuru’, which evokes a scene in which layers are peeled back over and over again, revealing new truths or information.